EliahKagan/filter-experiment/README.md

 - `b`, an *executable* regular file (mode 100755) that *is* subjected to the filter.
 - `c`, an *executable* regular file (mode 100755) that is *not* subjected to the filter.

+Between runs of the experiment, `./clean` can be used to remove the test repositories that the script creates and uses.
+(The script will not proceed if either exist.)

 ## Results

 ### `git clone`